viklund/courses/rnaseq/labs/isoform-lab.md

 Substitute the appropriate names for the BAM file and the output directory.
-When Stringtie has finished (which should hardly take any time at all), the output directory will contain a file called ``transcripts.gtf``.
+When Stringtie has finished (which should hardly take any time at all), the output directory will contain a file called ``sample.gtf``.
 Rename the file to a name that reflects what created the GTF file.
 You can import that in the usual way into IGV as a track.